Mte90/gitapper/readme.md

 ## Autocomplete support

 You can use [complete-alias](https://github.com/cykerway/complete-alias) that is a bash utility to add autocomplete to alias, in [this way](https://github.com/Mte90/dotfiles/commit/8ace8602bb8d34f9e48cfd0220c1e3a6b3d5bee0) for `git` command.

+### Why si different from an alias?

+An alias is another command to remember, is an external command and is not extending another one.